offthedial/site/src/pages/faq.md

 It's Dangerous to go Alone (or IDTGA for short), is our flagship, solo registration tournament!
 Focused on creating balanced teams, and being accessible to everyone.

 Players sign up **individually**, you aren't allowed to sign up as an entire team.
-Teams are then balanced and assigned based on the information provided in the registration form.
+Players are all assigned a team based on the information provided in the registration form.
+Then, teams are given 48 hours to practice before the tournament!

 #### Who is allowed to play?
 (Is there a skill limit/cap?)
 (What if I'm already on a team?)